Navigating the Brain Maze

 What is Brain Injury?

 Brain injuries can happen to anyone, at any time, and anywhere.
-In this video, you will learn what acquired and traumatic brain injuries are, signs and symptoms, the long-term effects, and prevention strategies.
+In this video, you will learn the differences between acquired and traumatic brain injuries, signs and symptoms, the long-term effects, and prevention strategies.

 Caring for Brain Injury